Kim Bingham: 1994–1999: Mudgirl

-In 1994, Bingham left Me, Mom, and Morgentaler and moved to Vancouver, British Columbia, where she formed the project Mudgirl with drummer/vocalist Glenn Kruger (Carly Rae Jepsen, the Paperboys, Bloody Chicletts), bassist/vocalist Russell Less (Innocents Abroad, the Ground), and guitarist Lucas Truman.
-Her moniker "Mudgirl" was chosen based on "the title of a short story she wrote about a waif made of mud" intended for children.
+In 1994, Bingham left Me, Mom, and Morgentaler and moved to Vancouver, British Columbia, where she formed the project Mudgirl with drummer/vocalist Glenn Kruger (Carly Rae Jepsen, the Paperboys, Bloody Chicletts), who enlisted bassist/vocalist Russell Less (from indie bands Innocents Abroad, the Ground), and upstart ingenue guitarist Lucas Truman.
+Her moniker "Mudgirl" was chosen based on "the title of a short story she wrote about a young waif made of mud" intended for children.
 She stated, "Mudgirl is an extension of myself where I get to be cartoony and a bit surreal."
 In 1996, Mudgirl released their debut five-song EP First Book which included three Canadian radio hits "This Day", "Adjusted", and "Contact" (written by Russell Less).
-She also produced a handful of popular videos featured on MuchMusic, and performed on some dates in the U.S., including a July 1996 performance with Mudgirl at Lilith Fair.
+Kim also produced a handful of popular videos for those single which were featured on MuchMusic, and performed some dates in the U.S., including a July 1996 performance with Mudgirl at Lilith Fair.

 1999–2006: The Kim Band

 After five years as Mudgirl, Bingham decided to change the name of her collective to "The Kim Band".
 Under this moniker, she released the album Girlology (2001), produced by Steven Drake (The Odds, The Tragically Hip).
-The album featured the radio singles "What A Drag", "Valentine's Day", and "Quel Dommage", her French version of "What A Drag," which reached No. 1 on the French-Canadian radio charts.
+The album featured the radio singles "What A Drag", "Valentine's Day", and "Quel Dommage".
+Her French version of "What A Drag," reached No. 1 on the French-Canadian radio charts.